stevengcooper/school_app/README.md

 To login as a teacher you can enter the email address of `hugh@runolfsdottirsauer.io` and use the above password.

 To login as a student you can enter the email address of `zola@kihn.biz`

+To login as a student you can enter the email address of 'dorris_willms@schuster.net'